snoyberg/snoyman.com/content/posts/rust-crash-course-01-kick-the-tires.md

+**Heads up** This blog post series has been updated and published as an eBook by FP Complete.
+I'd recommend reading that version instead of these posts.
+If you're interested, please check out the [Rust Crash Course eBook](https://www.fpcomplete.com/rust/crash-course/).

 In this lesson, we just want to get set up with the basics: tooling, ability to compile, basic syntax, etc. Let's start off with the tooling, you can keep reading while things download.